rxdock/rxdock/docs/reference-guide/programs.rst

   the principal axes of the matching substructure coordinates are aligned with the reference substructure coordinates.
-* In addition, an SD data field is added to the ligand record which lists the atom indices of the substructure match, for later retrieval by rDock.
+* In addition, an SD data field is added to the ligand record which lists the atom indices of the substructure match, for later retrieval by |Dock|.
 * Each transformed ligand is written to the output SD file.
 * Note that if the SMARTS query returns more than one substructure match for a ligand, that ligand is written multiple times to the output file, once for